rancher/docs/content/rancher/v2.x/en/installation/ha-server-install2/_index.md

 ---
-title: High Availability Installation 2
+title: High Availability Installation
 weight: 275
 draft: true
 ---
-This set of instructions creates a new Kubernetes cluster that's dedicated to running Rancher in a high-availability (HA) configuration.
-This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
-The cluster's sole purpose is running pods for Rancher.
-The setup is based on:

-- Layer 4 load balancer (TCP)
-- NGINX ingress controller with SSL termination (HTTPS)
+When installed as a Deployment in a Kubernetes cluster, Rancher will take integrate with the cluster's etcd database and Kubernetes scheduling for High-Availability.

+<<<<<<< HEAD
 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)

 ## Installation Outline